Erisjimver/CRUD-Java-Aplicacion-Tienda/README.md

 # javadesk
-Desktop application Developed in the NetBeans IDE, java language
+Desktop application Developed in the NetBeans IDE, java language Base de Datos Utilizada: Oracle DataBase 11g Express Edition .
 The process to follow for the execution of the application is:

--Create a new palette called Calendar. with its respective bookstore. version used in the project: jcalendar-1.4.
+-Create a new palette called Calendar. with its respective bookstore. version used in the project: jcalendar-1.4..
 -Create the JasperReport library.
 -Install the necessary plugins for the iReport reports listed below:
            * iReport-5.5.0